Yandex Cloud

 • source_shard: Shard name.

-• source_http_port and source_native_port: HTTP and ClickHouse® native interface connection ports.
+• source_http_port and source_native_port: HTTP and ClickHouse® native interface ports.

-• Target cluster parameters also used as target endpoint parameters:
+• Target cluster parameters used as target endpoint parameters:

 • target_clickhouse_version: ClickHouse® version.

-• Yandex Cloud CLI parameters to activate the cluster automatically:
+• Yandex Cloud CLI parameters for automating cluster activation:

-7. (Optional) If you are going to connect to the cluster via Yandex WebSQL, add the access section to the cluster resource:
+7. Optionally, to enable connections via Yandex WebSQL, add the access section to the cluster resource:

 access {